 Year of origin is tough to pin down on the Exhibits cards as many have them as 1948-1952.
 Dispensed from essentially gum ball machines, you would put your coin in, and get a random card.
 Oversized cards that were not the most collectable back then or now, Baugh copies can be had for $10-30 ungraded

-1950 Bowman is an undersized set that features many Hall of Fame rookies.
+1950 Bowman Football is an undersized set that features many Hall of Fame rookies.
 The entire Cleveland Browns team was a rookie, which is why Marion Motley and Otto Graham are the headliners of this set.
-The Baugh copy typically sells in the $80 range for decent eye appeal but lower grade conditon raw.
+The Sammy Baugh football card typically sells in the $80 range for decent eye appeal but lower grade conditon raw.

 1950 Bread for Health